datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/clickup-api.md

 ### Acessing Nested ClickUP API Data

-1)specify the task_id for clickup task
+1. Specify the task_id for clickup task
-2) flatten the array with nested objects to retrieve individual objects
+2. Flatten the array with nested objects to retrieve individual objects
-3) access the individual object with where  name  = 'What are some example companies?'
+3. Access the individual object with where  name  = 'What are some example companies?'
-4)  Specify what column is wanted for click up it is value
+4. Specify what column is wanted for click up it is value
-5) use split udf on value  delimiting on commas ( , ).
+5. Use split udf on value  delimiting on commas ( , ).
 This step also converts the data to an array
-6) Lastly flatten the split data to generate individual rows
+6. Lastly flatten the split data to generate individual rows

 Final query should look like this: